Automatic handwriting is a powerful way to connect with our subconscious mind. Learn how this process can benefit your inner work.

 - Some prefer sitting in silence while others like to listen to music.
 You decide.

-- Don’t care about what you write.
-And, don’t force anything to happen.
+- Don’t care about what you write and don’t force anything.

 - Trust yourself.
 Don’t think about what you are writing.